 Partial weave: Wrap 6 times and weave up the yarn.
 Then wrap a little bit more than the remaining 5 times and weave the remaining part.
 For the first row, overlap the the new and old yarn by weaving one row where both yarns have the same over/under movement, “sharing the same shed”.)

 Use the weaving method as shown for the Janus hexagons (just all in one color).
-We plan to provide photo-guided instructions that will show how to use the method on the TexaTURTLE F here on the blog by the end of this month.
+We plan to provide photo-guided instructions that will show how to use the method on the TexaTURTLE F here on the blog.

 There is no locker hook option for this loom.
 Aluminum hooks that long won’t be sturdy enough to stay straight.
 If you like to use a locker hook and don’t mind weaving the longer rows in sections, the 2.75mm locker hook (6.5″ long) works for all TURTLE fine-sett looms.